Laragear/WebAuthn/README.md

 Yes, public keys are encrypted when saved into the database with your app key.

+* **I changed my `APP_KEY` and nobody can log in**

+Since public keys are encrypted with your app key, older public keys will become useless.
+To change that, create a console command that decrypts (with the old key) and re-encrypts the `public_key` column of the table where the authentication data is.

 * **Does this include WebAuthn credential recovery routes?**

 No. You're free to create your own flow for recovery.